 That perfectly sums up Ein Hemed.
-It is a nice shaded park, with water and grass area that allows kids to explore and have fun.
-Thus, it is the perfect place to have a family picnic in Jerusalem area.
+It is a lovely shaded park, with water and grass area that allows kids to explore and have fun.
+Thus, it is the perfect place to have a family picnic in the Jerusalem area.
 Moreover, Ein Hemed can be combined with nearby attractions for a half day or a full day trip.
 That is what we did.
 After having brunch at Ein Hemed, we continued to Castel.

 Castel National Heritage Site

 The hill rising over Road 1 has become a symbol of the struggle to break through to Jerusalem during the War of Independence.
 Between trenches and bunkers, the Castel Park is a hands-on memorial to one of the fascinating chapters of the war.